 The Columbia Silver Ridge Utility is another breathable option.
 With quick-drying, thin fabric, a looser fit to facilitate airflow, and large, strategically placed vents, this shirt is very wearable even on hot days.

 The Jessie Kidden Safari Shirt is another thin, flowy, breathable button-up.
 While this shirt and the Columbia Silver Ridge Utility are both made from 100% polyester, the Jessie Kidden isn't quite as breathable, but is still well above average, with a loose fit that maintains airflow and a massive vent across the back.
-All of these shirts can easily have their sleeves comfortably rolled up, too.

 The Jessie Kidden Safari is made of thin, lightweight material and features a loose fit for better air circulation and a huge back vent to keep you cool.
+Credit: Maggie Nichols

 The high sides of the REI Sahara Shade hoody promote maximum airflow.
+Credit: Kaylee Walden

 The Black Diamond Alpenglow Hoody has higher cuffs and a shorter hem than most other tops we tested, but it still has a breathable fabric that keeps air moving through fairly effectively.
 The Tropic Comfort Natural Hoody takes a different approach, leaving more space around your torso, with longer drop hems in the front and back and shorter sides to allow air to move inside the shirt.
-We also loved both the fabric and relaxed fit of the Free Fly Bamboo Shade Hoodie II, which quickly wicks away moisture when you're working hard, easily keeping you cool on the hottest days.
+We also loved both the fabric and the relaxed fit of the Free Fly Bamboo Shade Hoodie II, which quickly wicks moisture away when you're working hard, keeping you cool on the hottest days.

 The Tropic Comfort Natural maintains better airflow with a looser fit.
+Credit: Maggie Nichols

 Versatility

 The Sahara Long Sleeve has one of the most versatile styles of any we tested.
+Credit: Maggie Nichols

 We went straight from pedaling to a barbecue in the comfortable and versatile Bamboo Shade II.
+Credit: Kaylee Walden

 Durability

 We beat these shirts up during our testing to see if they could take it.
 From scrambling up rocks and scraping through twisted bushes to landscaping, we went beyond their “normal” scope of use.
-We also combed the internet to learn what failed for other people to see if it failed for us, too.

 The Sahara is well-built and reinforced and has stayed looking great through plenty of abuse on the trail and in the laundry.
+Credit: Maggie Nichols

 We appreciated being able to check the time without exposing any skin in the NRS silkweight.
+Credit: Sara James

 The aftermath (several months later) of a bad fall while running.
 On the left, a lingering scar from the accident is circled in red.
 On the right, the single tear in the OR Echo cuff is circled in yellow.
+Credit: Maggie Nichols

 The cinch ties on the Carve Designs Cruz Rashguard catch easily in bottoms, and the seam between the ties split the first time we tried to adjust it.
+Credit: Maggie Nichols

 We hope this review has helped you narrow down your search for the perfect sun shirt!
+Credit: Kaylee Walden

 How To Choose a Sun Shirt